7 Travel emission factors

 To calculate the emissions from Auckland buses we used the most recent data available, which were from the year 2024.
 This information was from Auckland Transport.

 Data for the electric and hydrogen buses are in Table 7.17.
-The distance travelled by electric and hydrogen buses for each 2023 quarter was multiplied by an estimated average bus power rating of 1.08 kWh and 5.76 kWh per kilometre respectively.4 The resultant energy consumption was multiplied by its respective quarterly electricity emission factor (including the transmission and distribution loss factor of electricity) to produce quarterly emissions totals.
+The distance travelled by electric and hydrogen buses for each 2024/25 quarter was multiplied by an estimated average power consumption rate shown below.
+The resultant energy consumption was multiplied by its respective quarterly electricity emission factor (including the transmission and distribution loss factor of electricity) to produce quarterly emissions totals.
 These totals were then divided by the quarterly totals for passenger kilometres travelled.
 The final emission factor is weighted based on the quarterly emissions totals and quarterly passenger kilometres travelled.

-Bus type 2023/24 Quarter Distance (km) Fuel consumption rate (kWh/km) Electricity consumption pkm
+Bus type Fiscal year quarter Distance (km) Fuel consumption rate (kWh/km) Electricity consumption pkm

 Distance (km) Fuel consumption rate (l/km) Fuel consumption (litres) pkm